 American Progress is a leader in addressing climate change, energy production, and the conservation crisis by driving research, messaging, and policy to defend and advance progressive policies that protect our air, land, and water.

-Interns working with the American Progress Energy and Environment team have the opportunity to complete substantive work across the team’s four main focuses: international climate policy, domestic energy and climate policy, oceans policy, and public lands policy.
+Interns working with American Progress’ Energy and Environment team will have the opportunity to complete substantive work across the team’s four main focuses: international climate policy, domestic energy policy, oceans policy, and public lands policy.
 Within this framework, interns will develop skills and experience to contribute effectively to the national conversation on climate change, clean energy, natural resources management, conservation, and climate adaptation and resilience.

-- Domestic energy policy: The Domestic Energy Policy subteam develops reports, data, and messaging to defend the progress made on mitigating and adapting to climate change; promotes policy to expand clean energy and improve air and water quality; and develops equitable climate preparedness and resilience policies.
+Domestic energy policy: The Domestic Energy Policy team develops reports, data, and messaging to defend the progress made on mitigating and adapting to climate change; promotes policies to expand clean energy and improve air and water quality; and develops equitable climate preparedness and resilience policies.

-Energy and Environment interns will contribute to the core work of the team, completing day-to-day assignments in addition to more extensive research projects.
-Interns will work closely with one or more staff members to help them foster knowledge of policy areas, government operations, and confidence working in a fast-paced office setting.
+All interns on the Energy and Environment team will contribute to the core work of the team, completing day-to-day assignments in addition to more extensive research projects.
+Interns will work closely with one or more staff members who will help foster knowledge of policy areas, government operations, and confidence working in a fast-paced office setting.
 Typical responsibilities include:

-- Contributing to memos, blog posts, columns, event summaries, and reports
+- Contribute to memos, blog posts, columns, event summaries, and reports.

-- Carrying out web-based research on issue areas
+- Carry out web-based research on issue areas.

-- Updating fact sheets, talking points, and documents on topics of current pertinence
+- Update fact sheets, talking points, and documents on topics of current pertinence.

 In order to be considered for an internship with American Progress, please combine the following items into a single .doc or .pdf file; follow the appropriate application link below; upload the single file; and complete the online application.
 The system does not allow for multiple files.
 Required materials include: